duneroadrunner/SaferCPlusPlus/README.md

 ### Primitives

 ### CInt, CSize_t and CBool
 These classes are meant to behave like, and be compatible with their native counterparts.
 In debug mode, they check for "use before initialization", and in release mode, they use default initialization to help ensure deterministic behavior.
-Upon value assignment, `CInt` and `CSize_t` will check to ensure that the value fits within the type's range. `CSize_t`'s `-=` operator checks that the operation evaluates to a positive value.
+Upon value assignment involving a narrowing conversion, `CInt` and `CSize_t` will check to ensure that the value fits within the type's range.
+They check for division by zero and `CSize_t`'s `-=` operator checks that the operation evaluates to a positive value.
 And unlike its native counterpart, arithmetic operations involving `CSize_t` that could evaluate to a negative number are returned as a (signed) `CInt`.

 usage example: